redis/redis-doc/topics/memory-optimization.md

     list-max-ziplist-value 64
     set-max-intset-entries 512

 If a specially encoded value will overflow the configured max size, Redis will automatically convert it into normal encoding.
-This operation is very fast for small values, but if you change the setting in order to use specially encoded values for much larger aggregate types the suggestin is to run some benchmark and test to check the convertion time.
+This operation is very fast for small values, but if you change the setting in order to use specially encoded values for much larger aggregate types the suggestion is to run some benchmark and test to check the conversion time.

 Using 32 bit instances
 ----------------------